Cybercrime and cyber crisis management

 Presented by Mindgrove

-This course will help you better understand cybercrime and cyber crisis handling and the controls that should be in place to help protect your organisation.
+High–profile technology issues are in the news – a business being hacked, a company being stopped in its tracks because it is under attack, or somebody coming to harm because of a stolen identity.
+This course will help you better understand cybercrime, cyber incident handling and the controls that must be in place to help protect your organisation.

 Who should attend?

 All are welcome to attend – including those who do not have any specialist IT auditing skills.

 What will I learn?